jorgebucaran/superfine/README.md

 </script>
 ```

 Now it's your turn to take Superfine for a spin.
 Experiment with the code a bit.
-Can you add a button to clear a todo?
+Can you add a button to clear todos?
 How about bull-marking as done?
-There's no end to what you can do.
+Surprise me.
 If you get stuck or would like to ask a question, just [file an issue](https://github.com/jorgebucaran/superfine/issues/new) and we'll try our best to help you out—good luck!

 Looking for more examples?
 [Browse this collection](https://codepen.io/collection/nVVmyg).